geekp2p/DroidCluster/README.md

 - `make sh-controller`, `make ctrl-shell` – open a shell in the controller
 - `make sh-emulator` – open a shell in the emulator
 - `make sh-playflow`, `make pf-shell` – open a shell in the PlayFlow container
+- `make emu-shell` – alias for opening a shell in the emulator
 - `make emu-open` – print the noVNC URL
 - `make pf-open` – print the PlayFlow URL
 - `make adb-devices` – run `adb devices` via the controller